Tampon tax: United States

-Menstrual hygiene products are considered by many states within the United States as "tangible individual property" resulting in additional sales tax.
-This additional tax increases the overall price and further limits accessibility to menstrual hygiene products to lower-income women.
-These products are classified as medical devices but are not eligible for purchase through government funded assistance programs.
+Menstrual hygiene products are considered by many states within the United States as "tangible individual property," resulting in additional sales tax.
+This additional tax increases the overall price and further limits accessibility to menstrual hygiene products for lower-income women.
+These products are classified as medical devices but are not eligible for purchase through government-funded assistance programs.

 In the United States, almost all states tax "tangible individual property" but exempt non-luxury "necessities": groceries, prescriptions, prosthetics, agriculture supplies, and sometimes clothes—the exemptions vary between states.
 Most states charge sales tax for women's pads and tampons.
 Five states do not have a state sales tax (Alaska, Delaware, Montana, New Hampshire, and Oregon), and as of June 2019, thirteen US states specifically exempted essential hygiene products: Utah, Ohio, California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New York, Nevada, Pennsylvania, and Rhode Island.
 California repealed the tax in its 2019 state budget, but only for the two-year duration of the budget.
 Seven other states have introduced such legislation, most recently Nebraska, Virginia, and Arizona.
-In November of 2021, Michigan ended its tampon tax.
+In November 2021, Michigan ended its tampon tax.

 Many federal assistance programs such as SNAP (Supplemental Nutrition Assistance Program) and WIC (Women, Infants and Children) do not allow the use of those funds for products such as pads or tampons despite the products' classification as medical devices.
 The IRS does not classify female products as medical devices, thus blocking women from buying them with pre-tax dollars in both flexible spending accounts and health savings accounts.

 Recently, there is a movement to ensure access to the basic necessity of menstrual products for women.

 The movement of menstrual equity has been gaining traction in recent years.
 This movement is based on the central tenet that period products should be affordable and accessible to women who menstruate.
 The movement aims to reduce the stigma around menstruation that has prevented legislative action toward achieving menstrual equity and reproductive education.
 Significant barriers to menstrual equity are the costs that affect women in shelters, low-income women and their daughters, LGBTQ people with uteruses, and those facing housing insecurity.

 In 2019, House representative Grace Meng introduced the Menstrual Equity for All bill.
-The bill would ensure menstrual products are free and un-rationed in schools, jails, shelters, and in all public federal buildings with federal funds.
-This bill proposes that menstrual products are covered under Medicaid to limit financial barriers for low-income women.
-The bill would also mandate large employers to free period products to employees.
+The bill would ensure menstrual products are free and unrationed in schools, jails, shelters, and all public federal buildings with federal funds.
+This bill proposes that menstrual products be covered under Medicaid to limit financial barriers for low-income women.
+The bill would also mandate large employers to provide free period products to employees.
 Since being introduced in the House, the bill is under review by the appropriate subcommittee.

 There have been some changes to the tampon taxes, but most of these changes are at the state or city level.
 On a smaller scale, individual cities have also changed their laws in favor of eliminating the tampon tax (e.g. Denver, Colorado).
 Maine eliminated the tax in 2022.